Harriet Windsor-Clive, 13th Baroness Windsor: Philanthropy

 On her death, Baroness Windsor was praised her as "simple and unostentatious in her manner" and generous towards charitable causes, The Cardiff and Merthyr Guardian saying "In every movement which tended to the well-being of those around her, her large subscriptions expressed her sympathy with them".

-She paid for the construction of the Church of St Fagan, Trecynon near Aberdare (1852–53) then, when it burnt down in 1856, paid for its construction a second time.
-She contributed towards the restoration of a number of churches in the Cardiff area, including St Mary’s Church at St Fagans, Radyr's St John the Baptist and the Cathedral at Llandaff.
+She paid for the construction of the Church of St Fagan, Trecynon, near Aberdare (1852–1853), then, when it burnt down in 1856, paid for its construction a second time.
+She contributed towards the restoration of a number of churches in the Cardiff area, including St Mary's Church at St Fagans, Radyr's St John the Baptist and the Cathedral at Llandaff.
 The national schools at Aberdare and Penarth were also financed from her purse.
 Shortly before her death she financed the building of St Philip's Church in Webheath, Redditch, including the three-lighted stained glass above the altar, however she died before its consecration in February 1870.

+Marriage and issue

+With her husband Robert Clive (1789–1854), she had eight children: